-Gender played no significant role in how possible youngsters thought a pregnancy after the first sexual intercourse or during menstruation was, and neither did age.
-The second phase revealed no change of the situation.
+Just like gender, age played no significant role in how possible youngsters thought a pregnancy after the first sexual intercourse or during menstruation was in none of the phases of the survey.

 QUESTION 14: "STIs are rare and those who usually get them are homosexuals".